I took an at-home fertility test at 28 years old, and here’s what I uncovered about my fertility status.

 The new timeline tool

-Also, Modern Fertility realizes that people are waiting longer now to have children.
-They have recently published a great timeline tool for planning your pregnancy journey.
+Modern Fertility realizes that people are waiting longer now to have children.
+They recently published a helpful timeline tool for planning the timing of your pregnancy journey.

 From there, you’ll receive a better understanding of when you should aim to conceive or how to space out your pregnancies.
 Check out the example below!